Prethivirajan2306/T-FLIPFLOP-POSEDGE/README.md

 ![Screenshot 2024-12-06 101033](https://github.com/user-attachments/assets/87e4ac93-3256-4050-80be-a2ddbc355974)

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by:Prethivirajan.L
+RegisterNumber:24013553
 */

 **RTL LOGIC FOR FLIPFLOPS**